 Deep brain stimulation

 Deep brain stimulation (DBS) is done using electrodes that are surgically implanted into the brain and connected to a stimulator device implanted below the collarbone.
-This type of treatment is most often used in Parkinson’s disease, and while there is some evidence of benefits in depression, it hasn’t been used enough to get a really clear picture of its effectiveness.
+DBS is most often used in Parkinson’s disease, and while there is some evidence of benefits in depression, it hasn’t been used enough to get a really clear picture of its effectiveness.

 Transcranial direct current stimulation